Omar Galanti: Biography

-Galanti began his career as a porn actor in 2004 and to date has starred in about 500 porn productions.
+Galanti began his career as a porn actor in 1997 and to date has starred in about 500 porn productions.
 In 2010 he signed as exclusive contract as director with Evil Angel's Buttman Magazine Choice niche.

-Omar Galanti started his career in low budget pornographic productions in Milan in 2004.
+Omar Galanti started his career in low budget pornographic productions in Carmagnola (TO) in 1997.

 All productions were impressed by his attitude and his professionalism.
 He started to be very requested from different directors and finally he was also noticed by Rocco Siffredi.

 He started to cooperate constantly with Rocco Siffredi in 2006, appearing in most movies of the most famous Italian actor and director for the next 4 years.

 Despite this, his career was full of ups and downs until he signed an exclusive contract as director with Evil Angel's Buttman Magazine Choice niche in 2010.
-He released several movies until 2013 when, after a controversial disagreement with all the adult industry in Hungary and USA, he decided to retire from the adult industry.
+He released several movies until 2017 when, after a controversial disagreement with all the adult industry in Hungary and USA, he decided to retire from the adult industry.

-He is actually living in Italy and running a bike shop, cultivating his passion for mountain bike and cycling.
+He is actually living in Trino, Italy and running a bike shop, cultivating his passion for mountain bike and cycling.

 Galanti has appeared on TV programs such as Le Iene and Lucignolo.
 In 2008 he was a contestant in the FX reality show Ciak si giri.